Best 3D Printing Software

 Threat of copyright infringement

 3D printers are likely to become very common with the increasing use of this technology along with the expiry of patents.
 Companies have already started uploading their files on websites for customers to choose their products, followed by shipping of these products to the customers.
-Owing to such increased usage, customers may expect a higher degree of customization for the products they purchase.
-The rise in consumer adoption may lead to an increase in 3D piracy, i.e., the ability of customers to manufacture the products by themselves instead of buying them from suppliers.
+Due to such augmented usage, customers may presume a higher degree of customization for the products they purchase.
+The rise in consumer acceptance may lead to an increase in 3D piracy, i.e., the ability of customers to manufacture the products by themselves instead of buying them from suppliers.
 Some companies have also started sharing 3D files on their websites, which has further increased the threat of piracy.
 This may result in the unauthorized replication of the copyright-protected designs, which is a major concern for designers in the industrial 3D printing software market.

 Best 3D Printing Software, By Process

 The best 3D printing software based on process has been segmented into binder jetting, direct energy deposition, material extrusion, material jetting, powder bed fusion, sheet lamination, and vat photopolymerization.
 3D printing processes vary according to the way materials are treated.
 Different processes use light, laser, electron beam, or ionized gas as sources to cure the material.
 The powder bed fusion process is expected to dominate the best 3D printing software space, in terms of market value, during the forecast period.